After debate, facility is named after … nobody

 Robert Firriolo, the legislature’s lawyer, advised “if you call it the ‘Philipstown Senior Center,’ people might think it’s a town, as opposed to a county, facility.”

 So, the committee settled on the Friendship Center in Philipstown, reflecting the title of county facilities in other towns.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.